Punptts/pantitas-website/src/markdown/about.md

 **Silpakorn University, Thailand**

-Department of International College, BBA in Event and Leisure Marketing
+Bachelor's Degree in International College, BBA in Event and Leisure Marketing

 2015 - 2018